 Tom is fighting to increase funding for our schools to reverse the devastating $1 billion in cuts made to schools five years ago that led to larger class sizes, soaring property taxes, educator layoffs, and the elimination or reduction of vital programs.
 Tom has made clear his strong commitment to education in Pennsylvania by fighting to restore critical education funding cuts, provide unprecedented support to high-quality pre-k programs, ensure students are college and career ready, and making sure funding is distributed fairly.

-As a result of his fight for greater investment, schools will receive an additional $460 million in two years for K through 12 education, along with millions more for Pre-K and colleges.
+Over the past two years Governor Wolf has fought to increase funding for Pennsylvania schools by nearly $840 million while implementing a fair funding formula.
+This is a good start toward reversing the devastating $1 billion in cuts made to schools five years ago, but there is still work to do.
 Tom continues to advocate for increased funding for Pennsylvania schools to deliver high-quality education to every student across the state, regardless of zip code.
 We must make investments to adequately and fairly fund our education system in order to lay the foundation for long-term economic growth in Pennsylvania.

 Tom has made fighting the opioid crisis a top priority of his administration and is continuing to work across the aisle to address this looming public health issue.
 He is the advocate that families struggling with addiction need in Harrisburg.